Amsterdam Dialysis Research & Innovation Center (ADRIC)

 2. Diagnosis & Prognosis

-In the future, we aim to offer patients a more tailor made treatment with regard to dialysis modality, dialysate composition, drug prescription and dietary advice.
+In the future, we aim to offer patients a more tailor made treatment with regard to dialysis modality, dialysate composition, drug prescription, dietary advice, and new blood purification techniques.
 Furthermore, using patient characteristics, we might be able to predict patient reported outcomes and treatment complications better.
 This would give us the opportunity to intervene before an adverse outcome has occurred.
 To achieve this goal, research and analyses in large cohorts are a necessity and are embedded in the Amsterdam Public Health Research Program ‘Health Behaviors & Chronic Diseases’.

 3. Intervention & Prevention

-ADRIC is the platform for experimental and clinical intervention studies with new dialysis modalities, dialysate composition, life style, diet, and innovative drugs.
+ADRIC is the platform for experimental and clinical intervention studies with new dialysis modalities, dialysate composition, life style, diet, innovative drugs, and new blood purification techniques (e.g. apheresis and immunoadsorption).
 Here we study interventions directed to improvement of microcirculatory perfusion and end-organ functioning, better hemodynamic stability during and after the dialysis treatment, improved blood pressure control, prevention of thrombo-embolic, ischaemic and haemorrhagic events, and prevention of serious hemostatic derangements, including hyper or hypokalemia, dysnatremias, and acid-base disturbances among dialysis patients.
 Furthermore, clinical studies are aimed at prevention and treatment of cardiovascular disease, and heart failure in particular, in patients with ESKD.
-The research is embedded in Amsterdam Cardiovascular Sciences Research Programs ‘Diabetes & Metabolism and ‘Microcirculation.
+Finally, application of new apheresis and immunoadsorption techniques is an important focus in terms of new therapy indications, efficacy and potential adverse effects (e.g.g, acid-base disturbances).
+The research is embedded in Amsterdam Cardiovascular Sciences Research Programs ‘Diabetes & Metabolism’ and ‘Microcirculation’.

 Team & researchers